Dr Liam John Lenten

 Area of study

-Liam was appointed initially to the Department in February 1997.
-Liam, a La Trobe undergraduate, was awarded the Dean's Medal after completing a first class honours Economics degree in 1995.
-By July 1997, Liam had completed a coursework Master of Commerce degree at the University of Melbourne.
-Liam then commenced his PhD thesis in April 1999, which was completed in October 2005.
-The thesis highlighted his long-standing interest in the areas of exchange rate determination models and macroeconomic cycles, though more recently his research efforts have been concentrated more on sports economics.
-More recently, Liam has held visiting positions at: University of Michigan (US); Massachusetts Institute of Technology (US); University of Otago (NZ); Lancaster University (UK); University of Exeter (UK) and Monash University.
+Liam was appointed initially to the Department in 1997.
+Liam, a La Trobe undergraduate, was awarded the Dean's Medal after completing a first class honours Economics degree in 1995; and then a Master of Commerce degree at the University of Melbourne.
+Liam then undertook his PhD thesis from 1999-2005, which highlighted his interest in exchange rate determination models and macroeconomic cycles.
+However, his research more recently has centred more on sports economics, specifically rules, regulation, incentives and athlete behaviour; with an emphasis on various forms of cheating (doping, match-fixing, etc.).
+Liam has held visiting positions at: University of Michigan (US); Massachusetts Institute of Technology (US); University of Otago (NZ); Lancaster University (UK); University of Exeter (UK) and Monash University.
 Liam was promoted to full lecturer in the Department of Economics and Finance in December 2002 and to senior lecturer in November 2007.

 Lenten, L. J. A. (2012) “The Underdog Should Always Fire the First Salvo against Brazil”, Applied Economics Letters, 19(10), 935-938.

 Lenten, L. J. A. (2012) “Comparing Attendances and Memberships in the Australian Football League: The Case of Hawthorn”, Economic and Labour Relations Review, 23(2), 23-38.